-The movement has been around for almost 30 years now and, while not especially high-end both in terms of components and design, is known for its reliability and accuracy.
-However, once the warranty is expired, repairing the mechanism may be a bit impressive (at least, for a person whose budget can’t afford a watch more expensive than €500 or so: for example, even such a mundane thing as a winding stem for this movement costs around $10 on eBay, add here shipment and labor and things may start to get expensive.)
+The movement has been around for almost 30 years now.
+While not especially high-end both in terms of components and construction it enjoys a reputation of a reliable and accurate caliber.
+However, once the warranty is expired, the cost of repairing the mechanism may be a bit impressive (at least, for a person whose budget can’t afford a watch more expensive than €500 or so: for example, even such a mundane thing as a winding stem for this movement costs around $10 on eBay, add here shipment and labor and things may start to get expensive.)

 Luckily enough, the caliber is still being manufactured by ETA, so getting parts will not be a problem in the foreseeable future.

-The Mondaine Vintage has already appeared at some online shops and you can order one for an affordable price of some 500 euro or even less if you happen to live in a country with low VAT and/or sale taxes.
+The Mondaine Vintage has already appeared at some online shops and you can order one for an affordable price of some 500 euros or even less if you happen to live in a country with low VAT and/or sale taxes.